 Australian Army Nursing Service (AANS)

-Queen Alexandra's Imperial Military Nursing Service (QAIMNS)
+Queen Alexandra's Imperial Military Nursing Service Reserve (QAIMNSR)

 Roll of Australian nurses who served abroad with QAIMNS, Official records AWM27 373/12.
 Lists surnames and initials, dates of embarkation for overseas and return name of troopship and country from which they returned.

 - Australian Army Nursing Services seniority lists [various titles: copies available in the Memorial's Research Centre.]
 Lists are available for 1915, 1917 and 1918.
-These lists are arranged by rank, then date of appointment so that it is not easy to search for a specific name.
+These lists are arranged by rank, then date of appointment so it is not easy to search for a specific name.
 The lists provide surname, initials, military district and unit.

-- "List of Australian nurses in England, November 1915", Official record AWM27 373/13.
+- List of Australian nurses in England, November 1915, Official record AWM27 373/13.
 Nurses are listed by hospital, then alphabetically.

-- "AIF nurses who served in India", Official record AWM27 373/25.
+- AIF nurses who served in India, Official record AWM27 373/25.
 There are several lists in this file.

-- "Nominal roll of war nurses 1st Military District, 1914–19 (Jan 1923)", Official record AWM27 373/24.
-The 1st Military District covered New South Wales.
+- Nominal roll of war nurses 1st Military District, 1914–19 (Jan 1923), Official record AWM27 373/24.
+The 1st Military District covered Queensland and a small area of northern NSW.
 This roll includes, age, address, and details of service.

 Personal service records